gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 ## V. The Interpretation of Quantum Mechanics

-We have discussed this elsewhere — but its status as an open problem deserves emphasis here.
+I have discussed this elsewhere, but its status as an open problem deserves emphasis here.

 Quantum mechanics is 100 years old.

-The measurement problem —
+The measurement problem,
-why measurements have definite outcomes — is unsolved.
+why measurements have definite outcomes, is unsolved.

-The major interpretations:
+The major interpretations
-Copenhagen, Many-Worlds, Bohmian mechanics,
+(Copenhagen, Many-Worlds, Bohmian mechanics,
-GRW collapse models, QBism, Relational QM — make the same experimental predictions.
+GRW collapse models, QBism, Relational QM) make the same experimental predictions.

 They cannot be distinguished by experiment.

-This means:
+This means one of two things.
-either the interpretational question is not empirical — it is metaphysics, not physics — or we have not yet found the experiment that distinguishes them.
+Either the interpretational question is not empirical, in which case it is metaphysics, not physics.
+Or we have not yet found the experiment that distinguishes them.

 **Recent experimental developments:**